Live at the Continental and the Esplanade

 Live at the Continental and the Esplanade is a live album by Australian rock musician, Paul Kelly, which was originally available, from late 1995, by mail order only from Mushroom Records' White Records Label in Australia.
-It had been recorded from two performances at the (now defunct) Continental Hotel in Prahran and one performance at the Esplanade Hotel in St Kilda, both in Melbourne.
+It had been recorded from two performances at the (now defunct) Continental cafe in Prahran and one performance at the Esplanade Hotel in St Kilda, both in Melbourne.
 By June 1996 the album was available in Australian stores on Mushroom Records and, on 23 July, it was issued by Vanguard Records in the United States.

 Background

 In July 1994, Australian musician, Paul Kelly, released his third solo album, Wanted Man.
 On 19 and 20 September, Kelly and his band performed at the Continental Hotel in Prahran, the sessions were recorded live.
 From March to May 1995, Kelly undertook a seven-week tour of North America, appearing on several dates with Liz Phair and Joe Jackson.
 On 29 May 1995, Kelly had returned to Melbourne and recorded more live tracks at the Esplanade Hotel's Gershwin Room.
 Kelly released his next album, Deeper Water in September.
 In late 1995, he issued Live at the Continental and the Esplanade on White Records Label via Mushroom Records – it was originally only available by mail order.
 The live recordings at the two hotels were not remixed nor overdubbed.
 By June 1996 the album was available in Australian stores on Mushroom Records and, on 23 July, it was issued by Vanguard Records in the United States.